yt-project/yt/doc/source/visualizing/volume_rendering.rst

 as grid or continent lines, and then to render a production-quality visualization.
-By changing the "lens" used, a single camera path can output images suitable for planetarium domes, immersive and head tracking systems (such as the Occulus Rift or recent "spherical" movie viewers such as the mobile YouTube app), as well as standard screens.
+By changing the "lens" used, a single camera path can output images suitable for planetarium domes, immersive and head tracking systems (such as the Oculus Rift or recent "spherical" movie viewers such as the mobile YouTube app), as well as standard screens.

 .. image:: _images/scene_diagram.svg